Florida's 12th House of Representatives district

-Florida's 12th House District elects one member of the Florida House of Representatives.
-The district is represented by Clay Yarborough.
+Florida's 12th House district elects one member of the Florida House of Representatives.
+The district is represented by Wyman Duggan.
 This district is located in Northeast Florida, and encompasses part of the First Coast, as well as the eastern part of the Jacksonville metropolitan area.
 The district also contains the eastern half of the Arlington and the part of the Southside neighborhoods of Jacksonville.
 The district covers part of eastern Duval County.
 The district is located entirely within Jacksonville, though it only contains part of the city.
-As of the 2010 Census, the district's population is 156,867.
+As of the 2010 census, the district's population is 156,867.

 This district contains the University of North Florida, located in the Southside neighborhood of Jacksonville.